Employers or persons conducting a business or undertaking

 As an employer or person conducting a business or undertaking (PCBU), you must consult with workers who are likely to be directly affected by a health and safety issue at your workplace.
 If a health and safety representative (HSR) is appointed to represent workers, the consultation must involve them.
 This responsibility is covered by your duty to consult in the Work Health and Safety Act 2011.

-• provide resources, facilities and assistance to enable the HSR to carry out their functions
+- provide the resources, facilities and assistance prescribed under the WHS Regulation 2011 to enable the HSR to carry out their functions

-• keep a current list of all HSRs and deputy HSRs and display a copy at the workplace
+- keep a current list of all HSRs and deputy HSRs and display a copy at the workplace, and

 Your workers are directly affected by your decisions and can often see things that you may overlook.
 Consultation enables you to share information and take workers' views and suggestions into account.